-Now, the issue is how to choose multi-class loss functions that make the average PL losses robust to PLs.
-Motivated by \cite{ghosh2017robust,zhang2018generalized}, we investigate a series of non-negative multi-class loss functions and prove that the average PL losses with bounded loss functions \footnote{Notice that if the marginal density $p(\boldsymbol{x})$ is compactly supported, given $\sup_{f\in\F}||f||_\infty\leq C_f$ where $C_f>0$ and $\F$ is a chosen function class, $\ell(f(\boldsymbol{x}),y)$ with any surrogate loss function $\ell$ is bounded.
-In this paper, ``bounded'' refers to the property of the loss function itself without regard to specific data distributions, function classes, or regularizations.} are robust to PLs. \begin{definition} We say a multi-class loss function is bounded if for any classifier $f$, it satisfies, for a constant $U$,
+We investigate a series of non-negative multi-class loss functions and prove that the APL losses with \emph{bounded} multi-class loss functions \footnote{Notice that if the marginal density $p(\boldsymbol{x})$ is compactly supported, given $\sup_{f\in\F}||f||_\infty\leq C_f$ where $C_f>0$ and $\F$ is a chosen function class, $\ell(f(\boldsymbol{x}),y)$ with any surrogate loss function $\ell$ is bounded.
+In this paper, ``bounded'' refers to the property of the loss function itself without regard to specific data distributions, function classes, or regularizations.} are robust to (both noise-free and noisy) PL data in Section~\ref{sec:result}. \begin{definition} We say a multi-class loss function is bounded if for any classifier $f$ and any input $\boldsymbol{x}\in\X$, it satisfies, for a constant $U$,

 such that the sum of losses over all classes is also bounded by some constants $C_1$ and $C_2$:

 Specially, if $C_1=C_2=C$, i.e., $\sum_{i=1}^k\ell(f(\boldsymbol{x}),i)=C$, the loss function is said to be symmetric. \end{definition}